Hugh Seymour, 8th Marquess of Hertford

 Hugh Edward Conway Seymour, 8th Marquess of Hertford (29 March 1930 – 22 December 1997) was a British aristocrat.
 He was the son of Brig.-Gen. Lord Henry Charles Seymour and Lady Helen Grosvenor.
 He was the grandson of both Hugh Seymour, 6th Marquess of Hertford and Hugh Grosvenor, 1st Duke of Westminster.

 Early life

 He was educated at Ludgrove School and Eton College.
-He inherited the title of Marquess of Hertford in 1940 at the age of 9, he was sick with a nasal problem lying in his bed reading the newspaper when all of a sudden there was a small headline saying a nine year old had inherited his uncles titles and estates and to dear Hughies surprise it was him who had inherited it, he didn’t even know he had an uncle who was a marquess, on the death of his flamboyant childless uncle, the 7th Marquess, described as a "gay young bachelor fond of fancy dancing".
+He inherited the title of Marquess of Hertford in 1940 at the age of 9.
+Before inheriting the title, he had been unaware that he had a marquess for an uncle.
+He discovered he had inherited his uncle's title by reading about it in a newspaper while sick in bed.

 Marriage and family

 On 10 July 1956, Hugh Seymour married Pamela Thérèse Louise de Riquet, Comtesse de Caraman-Chimay (daughter of Lieutenant-Colonel Prince Alphonse de Chimay and Mary Hamilton, granddaughter of the Duke of Abercorn by his son Lord Ernest Hamilton).
 Princess Alice, Duchess of Gloucester, Prince Edward, Duke of Kent, Princess Alexandra of Kent, and Mary, Duchess of Beaufort attended their wedding at St James's Church, Piccadilly.